 Naxos Music Library (NML) is the major online classical music library in the world.
 It aims to offer music resources for users, for examples, CD sound tracks and even text sources.
 Also, it provides nearly one hundred thousand CDs with over 1.4 million sound tracks.
 You may download NML mobile apps to listen a wide range of music, including Pop, Jazz and Chinese Orchestra. 【中文說明請見此文章：來一場夏日音樂饗宴–Naxos Music Library介紹】

-You may use keyword searching to find a specific album by typing title of music, name of the composer(s) or artist(s).
-From the above homepage of NML, there is a functional bar provided for users to browse music resources.
-Also, user comment, updated news and recently added albums are shown in the homepage.
+You may use keyword searching to find a specific album by typing the title of the album, name of the composer(s) or artist(s).
+From the above homepage of Naxos Music Library (NML), the column on the left provides options for users to browse for music resources.

 1. Recent Additions

 Users may listen to their favorite music that are stored on playlist (within university campus).
-After creating an account, you can use the “Add to Playlist” function.
+After creating an account, you can use the “Add to Playlist” function by clicking the “+” icon.
+You may find the music track in your folder.
+Click image button to listen the track directly.
+A “Naxos Music Library Media Player” is shown.

 5. Junior section